MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-mobile/use-dictation.md

 # Use dictation in the mobile app

-The Dynamics 365 Sales mobile app allows you to dictate text in a compliant and secure way.
+The Dynamics 365 Sales mobile app allows you to dictate text in a [compliant and secure way](/legal/cognitive-services/speech-service/speech-to-text/data-privacy-security) by using the microphone icon in the app.
 You can use dictation for the following:

-- Entering text content of a note
+- Taking notes
-- Entering details in a field of type **Multiple Lines of Text**.
-For information about the field data types, see [Types of fields and field data](/dynamics365/customerengagement/on-premises/customize/types-of-fields?view=op-9-1)
+- Entering details in a field that supports multiple lines of text, for example **Description**.

-> [!NOTE]
+> [!IMPORTANT]
-> This feature leverages the Microsoft Speech service.
+> - The dictation capability in the mobile app uses the Microsoft Speech service.
 More information: [Speech service](/azure/cognitive-services/speech-service/)
+> - If you use the microphone icon on your phone's keyboard, it uses the built-in dictation capabilities of the phone's operating system.

-## Use dictation to add text content of a note
+## Use dictation to take notes

 1. In the **Note** form, tap ![Microphone icon to add a note.](media/mic-icon-note.png "Microphone icon to add a note") on the bottom command bar.